orviwan/OpenGlassesFirmware/blueprint.md

     *   **Crucial for Audio:** Enable notifications on the Audio Data Characteristic.
 Audio packets will start streaming.
     *   **Crucial for Photos:** Enable notifications on the Photo Data Characteristic.
 Photo chunks will be sent here.
     *   **Recommended for Battery:** Enable notifications on the Battery Level Characteristic to receive updates.
+    *   **Crucial for Opus:** Enable notifications on the Opus Audio Characteristic to receive continuous Opus audio stream.

 6.  **Receive and Process Audio Data:**
     *   When an audio notification is received:
         *   The first 2 bytes are the `audio_frame_count` (little-endian).
         *   The 3rd byte is reserved (currently 0).
-        *   The subsequent bytes are the PCM 16-bit mono audio samples (160 samples, 320 bytes).
+        *   The subsequent bytes are the PCM 16-bit mono audio samples (e.g., 80 samples, 160 bytes for 8kHz 10ms packets).
         *   The client can then play back this audio or process it further.

 7.  **Control Photo Capture (via Photo Control Characteristic - `PHOTO_CONTROL_UUID`):**